 You’d imagine J.K.
 Rowling had earned enough goodwill that people might give her the benefit of the doubt.

-Yet even before her Fantastic Beasts sequel hit cinemas, the casting caused controversy.
-The online rage surrounding the casting of tabloid-stricken Johnny Depp as Grindelwald prompted director David Yates to release a statement via his agents Moony, Wormtail, Padfoot and Prongs…
+But even before her Fantastic Beasts sequel started filming, there was controversy.
+Firstly it centered on her support for tabloid-stricken star Johnny Depp, prompting director David Yates to release a statement via his agents Moony, Wormtail, Padfoot and Prongs…

 “Duh, he’s literally playing Wizarding Hitler, like literally,” shrugged Yates.
 “Let’s hope nobody takes a pop at Eddie Redmayne and accuses him of drop-kicking a Niffler.
 Now that’d be a real PR nightmare!” he laughed.

-Then a scene in the trailer supposedly broke canon, and the release of the official cast list drew fury as it messed with the timeline established in books/minds.
+Then a scene in the trailer supposedly broke canon, before the release of the official cast list drew fury for messing with timelines established in books/minds.

 But J.K writes great mysteries and she doesn’t make it up as she goes along, right?

-Well, there are some potential canonical problems here, but it’s only the second film of five.
-What’s worse is the critical consensus that it’s the worst Potter ever – that it has too many characters and confusing subplots, no clear protagonist, and exists only to set up later chapters.
+OK, there are some potential canonical problems here, but it’s only the second film of five.
+What’s worse is the critical consensus that it’s the worst Potter ever – that it has too many characters and confusing subplots,no clear protagonist, and exists only to set up later chapters.

 Depp’s take on the character is more Black Mass than Captain Jack, but dark magic must take a toll, as Jamie Campbell Bower’s blond, handsome, spindly young wizard is just a mirage in the Mirror of Erised.